oat-sa/package-tao/.github/ISSUE_TEMPLATE.md

 * Which PHP version are you using?
 * Which Database engine and version are you using?
 * Which Web server are you using?
+* Which extensions are installed, and what version are they?

 ### Steps to reproduce
 Tell us how to reproduce this issue.